 Oxfam in Peru is contributing to this change by fostering these movements and promoting dialogue and action through the following thematic areas:

-We aim to build the capacity of small farmers and indigenous populations of the Andes and Amazon to achieve sustainable livelihoods and help them attain recognition over land and natural resources through the adoption and implementation of favorable policies by the Peruvian State.
+- Economic justice: We aim to build the capacity of small farmers and indigenous populations of the Andes and Amazon to achieve sustainable livelihoods and help them attain recognition over land and natural resources through the adoption and implementation of favorable policies by the Peruvian State.
 We aim to secure the rights of communities affected by extractive industries by promoting consultation processes, defense of territory, access to information, and participation in decision-making spaces.

-We support women, youth, and indigenous people to become active citizens and reverse gender discrimination and violence.
+- Citizenship, gender justice and interculturality: We support women, youth, and indigenous people to become active citizens and reverse gender discrimination and violence.
 Through their organizations, women work to build and position proposals that guarantee their participation in the formulation of public policies affecting access and control over their resources.
 In doing so, they also promote the importance of dialogue among different stakeholders and respect for the diversity of identities.

-We work with poor and vulnerable communities - with a focus on women - so that they may better participate in advocacy processes that support their right to protection against disasters and their access to effective humanitarian assistance.
+- Humanitarian response and disaster risk reduction: We work with poor and vulnerable communities - with a focus on women - so that they may better participate in advocacy processes that support their right to protection against disasters and their access to effective humanitarian assistance.